Effect of Methadone Infusion on Intraoperative Opioid Usage in a Burned Pediatric Patient: A Case Report

 methadone, opioids, pediatrics, tolerance

-A H Chitlur, M Greenberg.
+A H Chitlur, M Greenberg, A Brzenski.
 Effect of Methadone Infusion on Intraoperative Opioid Usage in a Burned Pediatric Patient: A Case Report.
 The Internet Journal of Anesthesiology.
 2018 Volume 37 Number 1.

 Background: Pediatric burn patients typically undergo a large number of surgical procedures, resulting in significant pain.
 High amounts of opioids are continuously infused both during and after surgery in these patients, which in turn confers risk of the development of opioid tolerance.
 We describe the intraoperative use of methadone, a synthetic opioid with unique pharmacologic characteristics, in a pediatric patient who had suffered significant thermal burns.